NVIDIA/NVFlare/docs/user_guide/fl_simulator.rst

 Run a single NVFlare app
 ========================

-This command will run the same app on the server and 8 clients using 1 thread.
+This command will run the same ``hello-numpy-sag`` app on the server and 8 clients using 1 thread.
 The client names will be site-1, site-2, ... , site-8:

 .. code-block:: python

-    nvflare simulator APP_FOLDER -w WORKSPACE_FOLDER -n 8 -t 1
+    nvflare simulator NVFlare/examples/hello-numpy-sag/app -w /tmp/nvflare/workspace_folder/ -n 8 -t 1

 Run an NVFlare job
 ===================

-This command will run the job (in the specified JOB_FOLDER), following the meta.json in the job.
+This command will run the job following the meta.json in the job.
 The executing client list is provided in the command line ("client0,client1,client2,client3").
 If there is any client not defined in the deploy_map of the meta.json, the simulator will report an error and not run.

 .. code-block:: python

-    nvflare simulator JOB_FOLDER -w WORKSPACE_FOLDER -c client0,client1,client2,client3 -t 1
+    nvflare simulator NVFlare/examples/hello-numpy-sag -w /tmp/nvflare/workspace_folder/ -c client0,client1,client2,client3 -t 1

 Run a job with no client name list